 I have been the director of rehabilitation services for about a year, and the co-director of performance improvement for 4 months.

 How did you find your job?
 Did you apply or find it through a connection?

-When I began with my current employer, I spoke eagerly with my supervisor(s) regarding my interest in management.
-As opportunities became available I was offered opportunities to advance and was mentored into my DOR role.
+When I began with my current employer, I spoke eagerly with my supervisor(s) regarding my interest in being a rehabilitation manager at some point.
+As opportunities became available, I was offered opportunities to advance and was mentored into my DOR role.

 Did you do anything special to your resume and cover letter to land the job?